mateocabanal/riscvm/README.md

 - [X] Start libc (gets to `int main()` when using libc)
 - [X] Start libstdc++ (gets to `int main()` when using libstdc++ (C++))
 - [ ] Start Rust (gets to `fn main()` when using Rust) [see issue](https://github.com/mateocabanal/riscvm/issues/2)
 - [ ] Support dynamically linked binaries
+- [ ] Multi-threading support